Mental Health and Addictions Service

 How to access the service

-Referrals are through The Access Point.
-Please submit application on line at www.theaccesspoint.ca or call The Access Point at 416-640-1934 to obtain an application form.
-Once the application form is submitted, The Access Point will assess the client for eligibility; if the client meets the eligibility criteria, The Access Point will send the referral to the STEPS Team.
+Please call The Access Point at 416-640-1934 to obtain an application form.
+Once the application form is submitted, The Access Point will assess the client for eligibility; if the client meets the eligibility criteria, The Access Point will send the referral to the STEPS team.